 Amrita, her mouth unmoving below this kiss, draws back, disappointed to be used in this fashion, to be thought susceptible, which she now remembers she almost was.
 But she is a good teacher, and tries to temper this, as she speaks, though this is like the dreams she has where she is supposed to give a speech to a crowd and has forgotten about what.

 ‘Please don’t.
 That’s not – how one does things.
 Not how – anything gets done.
 At least with me.
-And you don’t need to, I suppose it must be a temptation, when one has – that coin to spend, but you – it’s a kind of counterfeit – you simply don’t need to, it’s almost a waste, it doesn’t last.
+And you don’t need to, I suppose it must be a temptation, when one has – that coin to spend, but you – it’s a kind of counterfeit – you simply don’t need to, it’s a waste, it’s – limited, it doesn’t last.
 While your mind, which is quite enough, will.’

 End with praise, when one reprimands, thinks Amrita, very conscious of her mouth.